UST-QuAntiL/quantil-docs/docs/user-guide/qc-atlas/algorithm.md

 ### Dereference Application Areas

 !!! info
-    To remove a existing reference to an application area, the user has to be in the ``General Tab`` of the ``Algorithm View``, which can be reached by clicking on an algorithm in the ``Algorithm List View``.
+    To remove an existing reference to an application area, the user has to be in the ``General Tab`` of the ``Algorithm View``, which can be reached by clicking on an algorithm in the ``Algorithm List View``.

 To dereference an application area, the user has to scroll to the ``Application Areas`` field and simply click on the ``Delete button`` of the application area he wants to remove from the algorithm.